 New policies can accommodate any changes in your financial obligations as a result of the divorce.

-However, you may experience higher premiums due to older age and needing to provide new medical information.
+However, you may experience higher premiums due to older age and having to provide new medical information.

 If you find yourself needing new cover, comparing quotes is essential to securing a policy that meets all of your needs at a price that’s within your new budget.

-At Reassured we can compare quotes from some of the UK's leading insurers to find you the best deal.
+At Reassured we can compare quotes from some of the UK's leading insurers to find you our best deal.

 Yes, a joint life insurance policy is still valid after a divorce.